Recognize Your Achievements!

 Here’s a glimpse of what you’ll learn:

-• Lesley talks about her superpower and how she uses it
+• Jodi talks about her superpower and shares her contact details

 In this episode…